maemo-leste/maemo-leste.github.io/content/maemo-leste-update-january-2019.rst

 <{filename}/maemo-leste-december-2018.rst>`_
 and there's a lot to talk about!

-Let's start of with a gentle reminder - don't forget that we have a mailing list - `mailing list
+Let's start off with a gentle reminder - don't forget that we have a mailing list - `mailing list
 <https://mailinglists.dyne.org/cgi-bin/mailman/listinfo/maemo-leste>`_.
 Be sure
 to subscribe for updates, questions and development.
 The mailing list archives